List of foreign electoral interventions: Mexico

-2024 election (by United States)
+1863 election (by France)

-In 2024, Mexican President Andrés Manuel López Obrador accused the United States of interfering in the country's presidential election by allegedly financing opposition groups.
-He specifically pointed to the organization Mexicans against Corruption and Impunity (MCCI), claiming that U.S. funds supported efforts to discredit his administration.
-López Obrador announced that his government would send a diplomatic note to Washington over the issue.
-Despite these accusations, no concrete evidence has been presented to prove direct foreign intervention in Mexico’s elections.
-The National Electoral Institute (INE) has previously stated that there is no evidence of foreign interference in the country’s electoral processes.
+The Second French Empire held a referendum to convince Maximilian to assume the title Emperor of Mexico.
+Only clear monarchists were allowed to vote and these votes were seen as representative for the total region.
+The vote tally also included the whole populace of regions where only the capital was occupied by the French.

 Moldova

 2014 election (by Russia, Ukraine and European Union)

-The Alliance for European Integration received endorsements by Polish Prime Minister Bronisław Komorowski, Ukrainian President Petro Poroshenko, German Chancellor Angela Merkel and Romanian President Klaus Iohannis.
+The Alliance for European Integration received endorsements by Polish prime minister Bronisław Komorowski, Ukrainian president Petro Poroshenko, German chancellor Angela Merkel and Romanian president Klaus Iohannis.
 Vladimir Putin met the leaders of the Party of Socialists of the Republic of Moldova which was used in their campaign and Deputy Prime Minister of Russia Dmitry Rogozin endorsed the Patria Party of Renato Usatîi.